Answer:

 So many people jumped to six cores because processors such as AMD’s Ryzen 5 3600 or Intel’s i5-10600K offer amazing performance at a budget price.
 The Ryzen 3600 regularly goes on sale for less than $200, so we understand why it can be difficult to pass up that offer.

-Six cores or, more precisely, 12 threads are a considerable upgrade over 8 threads.
+Six cores or, more precisely, 12 strands are a significant upgrade over 8 threads.
 Most people are satisfied with this number of cores, and with good reason.

 Most of today’s most popular games run extremely well on six cores.
 In fact, most games won’t show a significant improvement in FPS by jumping to 8, 10, 12, or more cores.

-Productivity work would also be significantly faster.
-Programs such as Blender, Adobe Premiere, Photoshop, and others will benefit greatly from the two extra cores.
+Effectiveness work would also be notably quicker.
+Programs such as Blender, Adobe Premiere, Photoshop, and others will benefit greatly from the two supplementary cores.

 Recommendations: